ZhangZhuoSJTU/StochFuzz/README.md

 ### Basic Usage

 To fuzz a stripped binary, namely `example.out`, we need to `cd` to the directory of the target binary.
 For example, if the full path of `example.out` is `/root/example.out`, we need to first `cd /root/`.
-This restriction is due to some design faults and we will try to relax it in the future.
+Furthermore, _it is dangerous to run two StochFuzz instances under the same directory._ These restrictions are caused by some design faults and we will try to relax them in the future.

 Assuming StochFuzz is located at `/root/StochFuzz/src/stoch-fuzz`, execute the following command to start rewriting the target binary.